 December 2017 update - see some State official templates for model notices posted here - with sample of a reduction notice here.
 Also, download this Managed Care Appeal Authorization form, developed by NYLAG EFLRP.
 Read more about why this form is suggested here.

 New York State is preparing to implement massive changes in appeal rights for members of Medicaid managed care plans, including members of Managed Long Term Care plans.
 These are changes in federal Medicaid regulations governing Medicaid managed care plans, which were made by the Obama Administration.
 The managed care regulations are at 42 C.F.R.
 Part 438, Subpart F -- The Grievance and Appeal System for Medicaid managed care.
-The regulations are effective in New York State on April 1, 2018, but NYS Dept.of Health intends to put them in effect on March 1, 2018.
-This article explains the appeal procedures as they exist now, before these changes go into effect.
+The regulations are effective in New York State on April 1, 2018.
+NYS Dept.of Health hoped to put them in effect on March 1, 2018, but has now postponed implementation until May 1, 2018.
+This article explains the new appeal procedures, with a comparison to the existing procedures.

 The biggest change for New York managed care members is the "Exhaustion" requirement.
 Members must "exhaust" the plan's internal appeal procedure, and receive an adverse appeal decision by the plan, BEFORE requesting a fair hearing.
 Under 42 C.F.R.
 438.402(c),